-7.2 As set out in the JPS, We are prepared to accept financial statements that conform to International Financial Reporting StandardsIFRS as endorsed by the European Union ("EU-IFRS")24 for use by European Union companies and the Italian Auditing Standards25 are acceptable to the Exchange26.
+7.2 We are prepared to accept financial statements that conform to IFRS as endorsed by the European Union ("EU-IFRS") 12 for use by European Union companies and the Italian Auditing Standards13.
 In a previous case, we allowed an Italy incorporated issuer to use EU-IFRS for its accountants' reports and all subsequent financial statements, and for these to be audited to Italian auditing standards.
-However, this is on the condition that the issuer includes a reconciliation statement of thesetting out the financial effect of the material differences (if any) from either HKFRS or IFRS, in its accountants' reports and subsequent financial statements 27 (Updated in January 2022).
+However, this is on the condition that the issuer includes a reconciliation statement setting out the financial effect of the material differences (if any) from either HKFRS or IFRS, in its accountants' reports and subsequent financial statements 14 (Updated in January 2022).